Elvis Grbac: Kansas City Chiefs

 In 1998, the Chiefs struggled in the highly competitive AFC West.
 Grbac completed only 98-of-188 attempts, for five touchdowns, and gained 1,142 yards in this season.
 For 1999, the Chiefs won 2nd place in the AFC West.
 Grbac had a 9–7 record, starting all 16 games.
 In the final game of the season against the Oakland Raiders, the Chiefs were denied a trip to the playoffs and an AFC West division title when Raiders kicker Joe Nedney kicked a game-winning field-goal in overtime.
 In 2000, Grbac passed for 4,169 yards and 28 touchdowns with a passer rating of 89.9 en route to the 2001 Pro Bowl.

-Grbac finished his four seasons in Kansas City by throwing for 10,643 yards, having 66 touchdowns to 47 interceptions, and a record of 26–21.
-Despite some success, Grbac became unpopular among Chiefs fans because the team's decision to start him over Gannon.
-Whereas Grbac went winless in the postseason, Gannon led the division rival Raiders to Super Bowl XXXVII during the 2002 season while earning MVP honors.
+Grbac finished his four seasons in Kansas City by passing for 10,643 yards, 66 touchdowns, and 47 interceptions with a regular season record of 26–21 and a postseason record of 0–2.
+Despite some success, Grbac became unpopular among Chiefs fans because the team's decision to start him over Gannon, who would be named MVP with the Raiders in 2002 and led them to Super Bowl XXXVII.

+On the June 13, 2023, edition of The Program with Soren Petro radio show, former Chiefs offensive lineman Tim Grunhard revealed that Grbac threw a Christmas party for his teammates in 2000 that was only attended by approximately 10 players, which upset Grbac.
+Grunhard said he addressed the team about the lack of support the next week and surmised the party was not well attended because a significant portion of the Chiefs' roster did not particularly like Grbac due to his serious personality and lack of bonding with colleagues.